kollenl/training-r-intro/3-Subsetting-Sorting-and-Combining/readme.md

 ## [1] 1006.8 1002.6 1002.1 1001.8 1008.8 1012.1
 ```

-Or a vector of column names
+Or a vector of column names can subset to a slimmed down data frame.

 ```r